 Though the question is quite fascinating, Jeremy Goldman, founder of the Firebrand Group agrees with Moore.
 He said that Humans are completely behind the AI and we’ve just begun to make AI programs.
 He further explained that we are currently using AI for two purposes only.

 - To simplify our current business points which usually involve repetitive tasks in a high number.

 - To do things that are relatively easy if we proceed with human terms.

 While the other areas like ‘creative thinking’ or ‘outside the box thinking’ are still impossible to explain and difficult to work upon.
 Also, we can’t use AI for every task as of now.
 Using AI for certain tasks actually slows us down, rather than speeds us humans up.

 Overall, the fact is we can provide more computing power and data to our systems, but even after that, they will do the same thing.
-Artificial Intelligence and Machine learning can find and learn patterns, but they are not capable of becoming something new that think and take decisions like Human.
+Artificial Intelligence and Machine learning can find and learn patterns, but they are not capable of becoming something new that thinks and take decisions like humans.
+So what does the future of ai hold?
+Will AI art replace artists and AI algorithms replace bankers?
 Talking about the present time, there are basically 3 major limitations of artificial intelligence that are restricting tech giants to make something big.

 Limitations of Artificial Intelligence (AI)

 Data consumption is one of the major limitations of Artificial Intelligence.
 Since the beginning of any AI program, it requires data.
 It doesn’t matter if the program is in the training phase or moved to the execution stage, its hunger for data never gets satisfied.